 Parents are welcome to borrow from a Parent Library that is set up in Room 10.
-Access is obtained via the School Office. (closed presently due to COVID regulations) The Parent Library contains literature pertaining to parenting skills, special needs, gifted and talented students, etc.
+Access is obtained via the School Office.
+The Parent Library contains literature pertaining to parenting skills, special needs, gifted and talented students, etc.

 PARENTS AND FRIENDS ASSOCIATION (P&F)